SecondarySkyler/SecondarySkyler/README.md

 ### Hi there, I'm Cristian 👋

 - 🔭 I’m currently studying at Università di Trento
-- 🌱 I’m currently learning about Cuda Programming, Distributed Systems and more...
+- 🌱 I’m currently learning about Rust Programming, HPC & Low-Power IoT
 - ⚡ Fun fact: I love videogames and motorsport such as F1 and MotoGP